Rockport State Park 2024: Hit the Fossil Motherlode, Explore a Ghost Town and Kayak to Shipwrecks

 Michigan Recreation Passport

-If you love exploring Michigan’s State Parks, do yourself a favor and get a Michigan Recreation Passport when you renew your license plates through the secretary of state.
+If you love exploring Michigan’s State Parks, do yourself a favor and get a Michigan Recreation Passport.
 It’s just $14, lets you park for free, and gets you into all of Michigan’s State Parks and Recreation Areas all year long for a fraction of the price you’d pay for individual visits.

 You can buy a Recreation Pass at the State Park entrance station for around $18 (+ $5 convenience fee), or get it online ahead of time to save a few bucks.